Pupil Premium and Catch-Up

 Pupil Premium funding is a government initiative designed to target resources to those pupils deemed to be from a disadvantaged background.
 Specifically, the Pupil Premium money is for those pupils who have been on Free School Meals (FSM) at any point over the past 6 years (Ever6) or those children who have been looked after continuously for at least 6 months (CLA).

-To view the full Policy Statement and Strategy for the current and previous year, please click on the links below:
+To view the full Policy Statement and Strategy for the current year, please click on the link below:

 Aims for the Pupil Premium Grant